 Critiques are a regular part of the School's curriculum for all programs, both full- and part-time.
 Critiques fall into two main categories: those done by the Atelier Head or Instructor, and those conducted by visiting faculty and artists.

 Critiques can be held on a group and individual, formal and informal basis.
 Marathons can feature individual critiques with the relevant instructor during the course of the program, and end with a group critique.
-For full-time programs, group critiques are often held by the Atelier Head in conjunction with a visiting artist or other faculty member.
+For full-time programs, group critiques are often held by the Atelier Head in conjunction with a visiting artist or another faculty member.

 Students who are enrolled in the MFA program participate in a Final Thesis Critique during their last semester.
-This panel is usually comprised of the Dean, another member of faculty and two or more visiting artists and critics.
+This panel is usually comprised of the Dean, another member of the faculty and two or more visiting artists and critics.
 These critiques are scheduled on an individual basis prior to the Thesis Exhibition.

 Students are expected to commit to working in unsupervised sessions during part of the week, as personal visions are strengthened in tandem with the more structured approach of the ateliers.